STANLEY GIBBONS: STAMPS OF THE WORLD 2014

 THE ILLUSTRATORS OF CHILDREN'S BOOKS AND POSTCARDS 1900 - 1950

 One of the best, and largest (it is a 'Huge' book) books in my collection.
-It is fully illustrate throughout with colour postcard images.
-These deals individually with each artist and gives a fairly detailed biography for each of them.
+It is fully illustrated throughout with colour postcard images.
+This book deals individually with a large range of different artists and gives a fairly detailed biography for each of them.
 It is a superb source of information and a book which every collector of children's book artist postcards should have.